clean-arch-enablers-project/cae-cli/README.md

 - ``domain``: your artifactId
 - ``monolayer``: if the project is structured as a single unit or divided into smaller subprojects
 - ``caeVersion``: cae-framework version being currently used
-- ``useCasePaths``: path the CLI will use to find use cases at the core, adapters and assemblers layers
+- ``useCasePaths``: paths the CLI will use to find use cases at the core, adapters and assemblers layers

 <br>